-This consistency in upload frequency and variety of content formats suggests a planned communication strategy in delivering historical material to followers.
+This consistency in upload frequency and variety of content formats planned communication suggests a strategy in delivering historical material to followers.
 It also shows how @historiadotid utilizes the visual-based characteristics of Instagram social media to build engagement and reach a wide audience, especially the younger generation who tend to be more responsive to fast, concise, and visually appealing content formats.